trampgeek/moodle-qtype_coderunner/README.md

 Obviously the
 question type name you use should be unique, at least within the context of the course in which the prototype question is being used.

+The question text of a prototype question is displayed in the 'Question type details' panel in the question authoring form.

 CodeRunner searches for prototype questions just in the current course context.
 The search includes parent